inet-framework/inet/doc/src/users-guide/ch-environment.rst

    :end-before: !End
    :name: Defining physical objects example

-In order to load the above XML file, the following configuration could be used:
+To load the above XML file, the following configuration could be used:

 .. literalinclude:: lib/Snippets.ini
    :language: ini